lead generation

 Each metric provides a piece of the puzzle,

-helping you understand how well your campaigns are performing and where you can make adjustments.
+helping you understand how well your campaigns perform and where you can make adjustments.

 1. Conversion Rate